Ty France Player Props: Mariners vs. Twins

-On Monday, Ty France (.143 slugging percentage in past 10 games, with no home runs) and the Seattle Mariners play the Minnesota Twins, whose starting pitcher will be Sonny Gray.
-First pitch is at 9:40 PM ET.
+The Seattle Mariners, including Ty France (.121 slugging percentage in past 10 games, including no home run), take on starter Bailey Ober and the Minnesota Twins at T-Mobile Park, Tuesday at 9:40 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Tigers.
+In his previous game he had a hitless performance (0-for-3) against the Twins.

 Ty France Game Info & Props vs. the Twins